 Other causes of pain

 Sometimes a baby who has had bottles will try to apply the way they get milk from the bottle (sucking like a straw) to the breast.
-This will amount to a shallow latch with pain.
+This can cause a shallow latch with pain.
 You could try to avoid bottles and dummies completely while your baby learns the right technique, if supplements are needed you could try cup-feeding or a supplemental nursing system instead.
-Or try using these Tips to Bottle Feed a Breastfed Baby.
+Or try using these Tips to Bottle Feed a Breastfed Baby to make bottle feeding more like a breastfeed.

 Tension or compression from the birth